UPHL-BioNGS/Grandeur/README.md

   - `params.kraken2_db = '<kraken2 database directory>'`
   - `params.kraken2_db = 'kraken2_db/minikraken2_v2_8GB_201904_UPDATE'` in the example

-## UNDER DEVELOPMENT : If the End User would like to use [blobtools](https://blobtools.readme.io/docs) to identify contamination:
+## If the End User would like to use [blobtools](https://blobtools.readme.io/docs) to identify contamination:

 [Blobtools](https://blobtools.readme.io/docs) uses a blast database, so there needs to be a blast database:

 ```
 mkdir blast_db
 cd blast_db

+# get the taxdump file
+curl -L ftp://ftp.ncbi.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.tar.gz | tar xzf -
+# get the nt files
 wget "ftp://ftp.ncbi.nlm.nih.gov/blast/db/nt.??.tar.gz"
+# decompress the nt files
 for file in *tar.gz ; do tar -zxvf $file ; done
 ```
 This downloads NCBI's NT database into 'blast_db'.